InfinatechLTD/careology-task-ui/README.md

 > Responsive Layout

 I did not have time to do this, but would have used media queries if I wanted to build a custom vanilla solution.
 Otherwise Ant Design's Grid system would be a good out of the box solution.

+> Add search

+The initial implementation will use a full-text search on local data, which should be fairly efficient as the number of tasks in view is expected to remain low.
+However, as the system grows and the number of tasks increases, we could consider searching the database instead.
+If the task volume becomes very large, implementing technologies like Elasticsearch could be a solution.

 ## Things I Would Have Liked to Have Done